-To prevent trees that are to be retained on-site from being damaged during the construction works, in accordance with Policy PP27 of the Poole Local Plan (November 2018).
+To ensure that trees to be retained on site are protected throughout the development and in accordance with Policy PP27 of the Poole Local Plan (November 2018).

-12. NP100 (Full Contaminated Land Condition)
+16. NP100 (Contamination)

-Prior to any ground works on site a preliminary Contamination Risk Assessment (Phase 1) shall be submitted in writing to the Local Planning Authority.
-The Phase 1 should be produced in accordance with 'Land Contamination Risk Management' published by the Environment Agency.
+Prior to the commencement of any ground works, demolition or construction works on site a preliminary Contamination Risk Assessment (Phase 1) shall be submitted to, and approved in writing by, the Local Planning Authority.
+The Phase 1 Assessment should be produced in accordance with 'Land Contamination Risk Management' published by the Environment Agency.
 The report shall develop a preliminary Conceptual Site Model (CSM) and include a comprehensive risk assessment of the risks from contamination to all receptors such as human health, controlled waters, the built environment and sensitive ecology from the site condition in consideration of the proposed development.
 If the risk assessment identifies any unacceptable risks, further assessment comprising intrusive investigations will be required.

-If a Phase 1 has established potentially unacceptable risks to sensitive receptors from the site condition, then a detailed intrusive investigation (Phase II) in accordance with 'Land Contamination Risk Management' published by the Environment Agency should be undertaken.
-A Phase II report will be submitted and approved in writing by the Local Planning Authority prior to development works.
-The Phase II report will comprise an assessment of the risks from contamination to all receptors such as human health, controlled waters, built environment and sensitive ecology from site condition in the context of the proposed development.
+If the Phase 1 Assessment has established potentially unacceptable risks to sensitive receptors from the site condition, then a detailed intrusive investigation (Phase II) in accordance with 'Land Contamination Risk Management' published by the Environment Agency should be undertaken.
+A Phase II report shall be submitted to, and approved in writing by, the Local Planning Authority prior to the commencement of any ground works, demolition or construction works on site.

+The Phase II report must comprise an assessment of the risks from contamination to all receptors such as human health, controlled waters, built environment and sensitive ecology from site condition in the context of the proposed development.
 The report shall be prepared by a suitably qualified person and shall include:

-A detailed site investigation comprising an assessment of soil, groundwater and ground gases/vapours to establish the extent, scale and nature of contamination on the site.

-An updated Conceptual Site Model (CSM) should be included showing all potential pollutant linkages and an assessment of the potential risks to human health (Site end users and construction workers), the built environment, controlled waters and sensitive ecology.
+- A detailed site investigation comprising an assessment of soil, groundwater and ground gases/vapours to establish the extent, scale and nature of contamination on the site. - An updated Conceptual Site Model (CSM) should be included showing all potential pollutant linkages and an assessment of the potential risks to human health (Site end users and construction workers), the built environment, controlled waters and sensitive ecology.